jbcoe/value_types/DRAFT.md

   if any, then takes ownership of the object owned by `other`.
 Otherwise, destroys the owned object if any, then move constructs an object from the object owned by `other`.

+_[Drafting note: This wording needs amending to provide a strong exception guarantee.]_

 5. _Postconditions_: `other` is valueless.